Jewish Roots in Poland: Overview

 In 1997, in official cooperation with the Polish State Archives (Naczelna Dyrekcja Archiwów Państwowych in Warsaw, Poland), Weiner authored and published the book, Jewish Roots in Poland.
 The book includes archival holdings of the Polish State Archives, the Jewish Historical Institute in Warsaw, local town hall documents throughout Poland, Holocaust documents found in the archives of the death camps located in Auschwitz near Kraków and Majdanek near Lublin.
 The book also features document examples, maps, antique postcards depicting towns and daily life, and modern-day photographs.
 There are individual town listings for localities with more than 10,000 Jews in 1939.

 Jewish Roots in Poland took over ten years to complete.
 The book includes an inventory of 1,250 towns and over 5,000 record entries for these towns.
 Sources of the material were the Polish State Archives (which included 75 archives throughout Poland), Urzad Stanu Cywilnego (which included 434 offices throughout Poland), and the Jewish Historical Institute in Warsaw.
-Holocaust documents came from Majdanek Museum Archives and Auschwitz-Birkenau Museum Archives.
+Holocaust documents came from the Majdanek Museum Archives and Auschwitz-Birkenau Museum Archives.
 There are over 300 color photos and over 200 black and white photos of 127 towns, 52 document examples, and 14 color maps.